phalcon/documentation/docs/application-cli.md

 Now that the console application is inside the DI container, we can access it from any task.

-Assume we want to call the `printAction()` from the `Users` task, all we have to do is call it, using the container.
+Assume we want to call the `printAction()` from the `Users` task, all we have to do is call it using the container.

 ```php
 <?php